duncancalvert/duncancalvert.github.io/_posts/2025-05-18-the_roadmap_to_ai_tpm.md

 <br>

-## What Makes an AI Technical Product Manager Different
+## What Makes an AI Product Manager Different

-The rapid rise of AI and Agentic frameworks has redefined the landscape of product development and the role of a TPM.
-A traditional TPM focuses on building scalable systems, ensures alignment of engineering with product, and translates business needs into technical specs.
+The rapid rise of AI and Agentic frameworks has redefined the landscape of product development and the role of a PM.
+A traditional PM focuses on building scalable systems, ensures alignment of engineering with product, and translates business needs into technical specs.
 They primarily build with tools that are time-tested, relatively stable, and well documented.

 In contrast, AI TPMs live at the intersection of infrastructure, cutting edge research, and business outcomes.
 They guide the development of probabilistic, data-dependent products where performance varies widely across inputs, and success isn’t measured in "features shipped" but in hard to measure metrics like model quality, inference efficiency, and real-world generalization.
 Add to that the fact that tools are shifting under their feet with vendors and the open-source community launching new frameworks based on the latest cutting edge agentic and Gen AI research.